topo-gps/ios-manual/en/maps/changing_map.rst

    *The map in the main screen was changed to OpenStreetMap.*

-If the newly choosen map has coverage in the previously shown area, the newly opened map is zoomed to the previously shown area.
+If the newly chosen map has coverage in the previously shown area, the newly opened map is zoomed to the previously shown area.
 Otherwise, the newly opened map is zoomed to the area it covers.

 Scrolling out of covered area